Audiometry Testing Services in Fresno, CA

 The ear is divided into three parts: the outer, middle, and inner ear.
 Your ear not only enables you to hear, but it plays a role in balance as well.

 The ear canal travels from your outer ear to your eardrum.
-Hearing is a complex process that involves your ear , nerves, and brain.
+Hearing is a complex process that involves your ear, nerves, and brain.
 Your outer ear, the part that you can see, collects the sound waves.
-The sound waves travel through the ear canal to the middle ear, which is located inside of your head.
-Sound waves cause the eardrum (tympanic membrane) to vibrate, which in turn cause the three tiny bones (malleus, incus, stapes) in your ear to move.
+The sound waves travel through the ear canal to the middle ear, which is located inside your head.
+Sound waves cause the eardrum (tympanic membrane) to vibrate, which in turn causes the three tiny bones (malleus, incus, and stapes) in your ear to move.
 Their movements cause vibrations that are detected by the cochlea in the inner ear.
 The cochlea is a structure that contains liquid and tiny hair cells.
 Some of the hair cells make the vibrations louder and others send nerve signals to your brain that are interpreted as sound.

 Hearing impairment or loss occurs if there is a problem in the hearing process of one or both ears.
 Hearing loss may be temporary or permanent.
 It can occur in one or both ears.
-Common causes of hearing impairment or loss include ear infections, ear wax build up, aging, injury, loud noises, certain medications, and heredity.
+Common causes of hearing impairment or loss include ear infections, ear wax buildup, aging, injury, loud noises, certain medications, and heredity.
 The main categories of hearing loss:

 Conductive Hearing Loss (CHL)